sahakyanvahan/InterviewQuestions/questions/general_theory.md

 ### *Answer*
 >Code metrics are measurements used to evaluate the quality and maintainability of software.
 Some common code metrics include:

-* Lines of code (LOC): This metric measures the total number of lines of code in a software program.
+* **Lines of code (LOC)**: This metric measures the total number of lines of code in a software program.
-* Cyclomatic complexity: This metric measures the number of linearly independent paths through a program's source code.
+* **Cyclomatic complexity**: This metric measures the number of linearly independent paths through a program's source code.
 It is used to identify complex and hard-to-maintain code.
-* Maintainability index: This metric is calculated based on several other metrics, such as LOC, cyclomatic complexity, and number of comments, and is used to evaluate the overall maintainability of a software program.
+* **Maintainability index**: This metric is calculated based on several other metrics, such as LOC, cyclomatic complexity, and number of comments, and is used to evaluate the overall maintainability of a software program.
-* Comment density: This metric measures the number of comments in a software program relative to the number of lines of code.
+* **Comment density**: This metric measures the number of comments in a software program relative to the number of lines of code.
-* Code coverage: This metric measures the proportion of a program's code that is executed during testing.
+* **Code coverage**: This metric measures the proportion of a program's code that is executed during testing.
-* Bug density: This metric measures the number of bugs found per unit of code.
+* **Bug density**: This metric measures the number of bugs found per unit of code.
-* Code duplication: This metric measures the amount of duplicate code in a software program.
+* **Code duplication**: This metric measures the amount of duplicate code in a software program.

 > These metrics can provide valuable insight into the quality and maintainability of a software program and can help software engineers identify areas of the code that may need improvement.